AlexeyKopchinskiy/Portfolio-project-3-new/README.md

-# Task Manager Project
+# Task Management Console

 ![CI logo](assets/1_initial_screen.png)

 Welcome to the `Task Manager`, a Python command-line application designed to create, organize, and manage tasks effectively.
 This project interacts with Google Sheets to store and process data, making it both powerful and dynamic.
-The last update to this file was: `March 13, 2025.`
+The last update to this file was: `April 15, 2025.`

-## OOP aproach vs procedural approach

-The Task Manager application was initially written according to procedural approach but later transitioned to an Object-Oriented Programming (OOP) approach to improve scalability, maintainability, and organization of the code.
-OOP enables better modularity by encapsulating task management, validation, and data handling into reusable classes and methods.
-This structure also aligns with modern best practices, making the application easier to expand and debug.

-### What About the Procedural Code?

-The original procedural version is preserved in the run_old.py module for reference.
-While no longer maintained, it offers a snapshot of the initial design and serves as a comparison for the benefits of OOP.
+## Table of Contents

+* Project Description
+* Key Features & Benefits
+* Technologies Used
+  * (Built with…)
+* Project Requirements and Dependencies
+* Installation Instructions
+* Usage Instructions
+* Testing
+* Common problems and bugs
+* Acknowledgments
+* License

+## Project Description

+This repository contains Python code of a console-based project, focusing on task management facilitating data storage in Google Sheets in real time.
+Whyle interacting with a Python backend, the application allows users to manage tasks by adding, updating, deleting as well as marking tasks as done/pending and changing deadlines, priority and corresponding projects.

-## Features
+## Key Features

 ![Task list](assets/2_view_tasks_output.png)

-* **Task Management:**
-  * Add, update, delete, view, and archive tasks.
+* **Task Creation and Management:** Users can create, organize, and manage tasks.
-  * Mark tasks as completed and sort them by deadlines, priority, or category.
-* **Google Sheets Integration:**
-  * Tasks, categories, and projects are synchronized in real-time with a Google Sheets spreadsheet.
+* **Data Persistence:** Google Sheets integration provides a dynamic and accessible data storage solution.
+Tasks, categories, and projects are synchronized with a Google Sheets spreadsheet.
-* **Caching for Improved Performance:**
+* **Web Interface:** JavaScript-based frontend for user interaction.
-  * Google Sheets data is loaded and cached locally in memory to optimize performance and reduce API calls, ensuring smooth operation even under quota restrictions.
+* **Backend Processing:** Python backend handles data manipulation and interaction with external services.
+* **Real-time updates:** The use of Google Sheets API provides real-time updates of the application.
 * **Colorized Console Output:**
   * Visually enhanced task lists with color-coded priorities and headers for better readability:
     * _High Priority_: Red background